 Expert Panel: They Never Spoke About It

 The familiar sentence, ‘They were in the war, but never spoke about it’, reminds us how often those who served in the First World War as soldiers or nurses were unwilling to share their experience.
-Three experts who specialize in the language and material culture of war discuss life in the trenches and on the Home Front, the effects of shell shock and the silence engendered by trauma.
+Three experts who specialize in the language, literature and material culture of war discuss life in the trenches and on the Home Front, social propaganda, popular fiction, the effects of shell shock and the silence engendered by trauma.